stuti24m/Azure-CLI-and-ARM-Templates/README.md

         - Created a MySQL VM in the back-end subnet
 ## ⭐ Virtual Network Peering --

-<p>Virtual network peering enables you to seamlessly connect networks in Azure Virtual Network.
+<p>✨Virtual network peering enables you to seamlessly connect networks in Azure Virtual Network.
 The virtual networks appear as one for connectivity purposes.
 The traffic between virtual machines uses the Microsoft backbone infrastructure.
 Like traffic between virtual machines in the same network, traffic is routed through Microsoft's private network only.<br></p>

 Azure supports the following types of peering: